Billplz/Billplz-for-EDD/readme.txt

 == Changelog ==

+= 3.0.4 =
+* NEW: Added settings link on the plugin page to setting page

 = 3.0.3 =
 * IMPROVED: Reduced query request to Billplz API
 * FIX: Some hosting have issues connecting to Billplz API